yashkp1234/recruiting-exercises/inventory-allocator/deliverr_challange/README.md

 OK
 ```

-For custom test cases you may wish to add, just simply add them into test\test_inventory_allocator.py file.<br/>
+For custom test cases you may wish to add, put them into test\test_inventory_allocator.py file.<br/>
 Format the test case similar to the one below.

 ```python